As detailed on the Home Page, my 1st car was a 1974 HQ Statesman DeVille, in Covert Green metallic.

 A sad part of the history of the car (well it was for me), was when I had to have a failed Engine Mount replaced.
 I took it to a Service Station just around the corner from where I lived where a full time mechanic operated from.
 I left the car with him for the day, got a lift to work from a friend, but on returning that afternoon, the car was still up on the hoist.
 I wandered over to it and noticed green coolant on the floor underneath it.
 That’s when the mechanic came over and gave me the bad news.
 In the process of changing out the Engine mount, a block of wood that was supporting the Engine slipped, and somehow the side of the Engine Block contacted something and smashed a hole in the water jacket.
 There was a gaping hole in the side of the block.
 It was covered by his insurance, but meant that it needed a new Block, and I was going to be without the car for weeks.
 But the worst part for me was that the car now no longer had the original Engine.
 On the plus side, I got a rebuilt Engine out of it.

 I owned this car for 18 years.
 It was my pride and joy.
 But then life changed (as it always does), priorities changed, and I ended up selling it for a paltry $500 to a guy who parted it out.
-And as everyone who has sold a car like this, I regretted it every day since.
+And as everyone who has sold a car like this, I have regretted it every day since.
+Are there things that I did that I regret (apart from selling it)?
+Most definitely.
+For example, not keeping the original Wheels and Trims, the original Steering Wheel, the original Scissor Jack, the original Intake Manifold, the original Exhaust Manifold, the original Sealed Beam Headlights, the original AM Radio.
+All of these things are highly sought after these days.
+Whilst we all modified the crap out of cars back then, these days many of us strive for an original as possible car, and getting these parts is getting more difficult.

 Amazingly, for a car that I loved so much, I have precious few photos of it.
 Back in the day we were more interested in living life than documenting it I guess.
-And unfortunately the quality of the photos from way back then is pretty poor too 🙁
+And unfortunately the quality of the photos that were taken way back then are pretty poor too 🙁